cognitivegears/blog/content/projects.md

 * Integration with AI?
 Maybe ability to auto expand the world, etc, as well as to interpret commands in more fluid ways, etc.
 * Integrated editor for objects, programming

+Level of effort: **huge**

 ## New Hardware Projects ##

 ### Beepy ###

 Hopefully I'm getting my [Beepy](https://beepy.sqfmi.com/) back soon, and I have a few projects in mind for it, including:

 * Workaround for power issue that fried the last one
 * Use an ESP32 instead of Raspberry Pi for the main processor to save power.
 Run circuitpython on both it and the rp2040.

+Level of effort: **medium**

 ### CoCo 3 Becker Made Real ###

 This is another slightly pie-in-the-sky type project.
 I'd love to see the Becker port that is used in emulators on the CoCo made "real" with a cartridge that uses a Raspberry Pi Pico to actually serve pydrivewire to implement all the functionality all on one card.
 It would be similar in vein to [PicoGUS](https://github.com/polpo/picogus) on the PC for example.

+A couple of notes about this project:

+* [PyDrivewire](https://github.com/n6il/pyDriveWire) already exists and could be used for this effort.
+However, it would need to be converted to work under circuitpython and to interface it with the hardware.
+* ROM would be needed in order to load the initial OS - [this article](https://www.hackster.io/news/which-microcontroller-can-emulate-a-vintage-eprom-the-raspberry-pi-rp2040-748c76bae633) seems to suggest that this should be possible, even with circuitpython with supporting hardware.
+* We need to use fast level shifters - look at 74lvc245 and similar

+Level of effort: **high**

 ## Hardware Restoration Projects ##